 a systematic approach to identifying and recording cultural resources.
 It can identify and record tangible cultural resources using Geographic Information Systems (GIS) tools, but can also use community identity mapping to explore intangible cultural resources, such as unique histories, values, traditions and stories that combine to define a community’s identity and sense of place.

 This website includes both types of cultural mapping: tangible and intangible.
-Under “Map Search” you will find a map of Ottawa’s tangible cultural resources.
+Under “Map Search” you will find Ottawa’s tangible cultural resources on a map.
 These are things that can be located on a map, such as cultural facilities and spaces, built and natural heritage sites, cultural organizations and businesses, cultural events and festivals, and public art.
 In the “Z Space” you will find stories.
 This is a way of sharing intangible cultural resources – things that cannot be neatly pinned to a map, but that shine a light on the identity and unique culture in Ottawa.

 Why did the City of Ottawa decide to undertake a cultural mapping project?